A Wild Bootstrap for Degenerate Kernel Tests: Experiments

 \paragraph{Instantaneous independence} To examine instantaneous independence test performance, we compare it with the Shift-HSIC procedure \cite{chwialkowski2014kernel} on the 'Extinct Gaussian' autoregressive process proposed in the \cite[Section 4.1]{chwialkowski2014kernel}.
-Using exactly the same setting we compute type I error as a function of the temporal dependence and type II error as a function of extinction rate.\footnote{larger extinction rate implies a greater dependence between processes; larger AR component implies a stronger temporal dependence} Figure \ref{fig:arExtinct} shows that all three tests (Shift-HSIC and tests based on $V_{b1}$ and $V_{b2}$) perform similarly. \paragraph{Lag-HSIC} The KCSD \cite{besserve_statistical_2013} is, to our knowledge, the only test procedure to reject the null hypothesis if there exist $t$,$t'$ such that $Z_t$ and $Z_{t'}$ are dependent.
+Using exactly the same setting we compute type I error as a function of the temporal dependence and type II error as a function of extinction rate.
+Figure \ref{fig:arExtinct} shows that all three tests (Shift-HSIC and tests based on $V_{b1}$ and $V_{b2}$) perform similarly. \paragraph{Lag-HSIC} The KCSD \cite{besserve_statistical_2013} is, to our knowledge, the only test procedure to reject the null hypothesis if there exist $t$,$t'$ such that $Z_t$ and $Z_{t'}$ are dependent.
 In the experiments, we compare lag-HSIC with KCSD on two kinds of processes: one inspired by econometrics and one from \cite{besserve_statistical_2013}.\\ In lag-HSIC, the number of lags under examination was equal to $\max\{10,\log n\}$, where $n$ is the sample size.
 We used Gaussian kernels with widths estimated by the median heuristic.
 The cumulative distribution of the $V$-statistics was approximated by samples from $n V_{b2}$.
 To model the tail of this distribution, we have fitted the generalized Pareto distribution to the bootstrapped samples (\cite{pickands1975statistical} shows that for a large class of underlying distribution functions such an approximation is valid).\\ The first process is a pair of two time series which share a common variance,

 The above set of equations is an instance of the VEC dynamics \cite{bauwens_multivariate_2006} used in econometrics to model market volatility.
 The left panel of the Figure \ref{fig:phaseAndVar} presents the Type II error rate: for KCSD it remains at 90\% while for lag-HSIC it gradually drops to zero.
 The Type I error, which we calculated by sampling two independent copies $(X^{(1)}_{t},Y^{(1)}_{t})$ and $(X^{(2)}_{t},Y^{(2)}_{t})$ of the process and performing the tests on the pair $(X^{(1)}_{t},Y^{(2)}_{t})$, was around 5\% for both of the tests.\\ Our next experiment is a process sampled according to the dynamics proposed by \cite{besserve_statistical_2013},